 If you go with a whole herring, one of the easiest ways is to run them in a helmet.
 Not only do these helmets offer their own attraction qualities, but they largely take care of the spinning for you.

-Cut plugging your herring is a great technique to learn, which has applicability from Trolling to Mooching and everything in between.
-While, there are masters of the craft who only need a sharp knife and a cutting board to produce awesome cut plug herring, the rest of us mortals use a miter box for cutting to ensure a good cut plug.
+Cut plugging your herring is a great technique to learn, which has applicability from trolling to mooching and everything in between.
+While, there are masters of the craft who only need a sharp knife and a cutting board to produce awesome cut plug herring, the rest of us mortals use a miter box (like the above) for cutting to ensure a good cut plug.

 Orange or red label in a helmet can be a great and simple blackmouth goto bait presentation.

-Your only challenge to getting on the water is to figure out where you want to launch from.
+Your only challenge to getting on the water is to figure out where you want to launch from, right?
 There are many launches to choose from with varying degrees of cost, upkeep, and ability to handle your boat.

-Thinking of buying a boat for the Puget Sound
+Thinking of buying a boat for Puget Sound?

-I bought my boat at 3 Rivers Marine in Woodinville, WA.
+I bought my boat that Alumaweld and my more recent North River Seahawk at 3 Rivers Marine in Woodinville, WA.
 They took good care of me and helped me not only make a purchase for what I was looking for, but they can also rig it up right for fishing.
 The people you deal with there spend a lot of time on the water themselves.

 Mandatory Boat Accessories for Fishing the Puget Sound